For more on the latest information on accreditation released by the Department, please click here.

 There are two basic types of educational accreditation, one referred to as "institutional" and the other referred to as "specialized" or "programmatic."

 Institutional accreditation applies to an entire institution, indicating that each of an institution's parts is contributing to the achievement of the institution's objectives.
-The regional and national accreditors perform institutional accreditation.

-The Accreditation Group
+The Accreditation Group (AG)

 The Accreditation Group has been established within the Department of Education to deal with accreditation matters.
 Located in the Office of Postsecondary Education, the Group carries out the following major functions with respect to accreditation: